- Home

 After menopause, the ovaries stop making oestrogen.
 However, both females and males make small amounts of oestrogen in body fat and the adrenal glands.
 Taking aromatase inhibitors will help reduce how much oestrogen is made in the body.
 This is important because oestrogen can cause some cancers to grow.

-Aromatase inhibitors are mostly used if you have been through menopause, have had your ovaries removed or are male.
-They are sometimes used if you haven’t been through menopause, but have a high risk of the cancer returning.
-In this case, you may also be given an injection of goserelin, at least a week before chemotherapy starts, to stop your ovaries producing oestrogen.
-Examples of aromatase inhibitors include anastrozole, exemestane and letrozole.
-They are taken daily as a tablet, usually for 5–10 years.
+Aromatase inhibitors (e.g. anastrozole, exemestane and letrozole) are mostly used if you have been through menopause, have had your ovaries removed, or are male.
+They may be used if you have not been through menopause but have a high risk of the cancer returning.

 Ovarian suppression